 - 2) Delete all files in piwik/tmp/*.
 After deleting the files and directories, refresh the page.
 If it still does not work…

 - 3) Check your web server error logs.
 Maybe your error log will contain an explanation for the problem.
 If the log file has no Piwik related error…

 - 4) Reupload all Piwik files from the latest version.
 Sometimes, there are errors while uploading files and some of your Piwik files were maybe not overwritten by the latest version.
 Upload all files again, and check in your FTP software that the upload was successful.

 Also, check out the other FAQs in this “Troubleshooting” category, as there might be other solutions for your problem.

-If it still does not work, please search the Piwik Forums, and if there is no post about your problem, please create a new topic.
+If it still does not work, please search the Piwik Forums or search this website, and if there is no post about your problem, please create a new topic.